 - Make sure students are thinking comprehensively about everyone affected, including family members.
 Early inclusion of patient and family member experiences will enrich learning for students and integrate everyone involved into the plan of care.

 - Encourage students to take advantage of the digital tools available through Evolve.
-Engaging thought processes through use of study break boxes, case studies, animations, clinical skills procedures, and video clips will reinforce learning key concepts and get them to think outside the box.
+Engaging thought processes through the use of study break boxes, case studies, animations, clinical skills procedures, and video clips will reinforce learning key concepts and get them to think outside the box.

 - Stay informed on the current literature and changes in practice.
 In today’s critical care setting, the nurse plays an important role in standardized round and as a key member of the team.